 The Constitutional Review Commission (CRC) was led by Chairman Lisa E. Penn-Lettsome.
 Photo: VINO/File

-ROAD TOWN, Tortola, VI- The members of the current House of Assembly (HoA) want to serve for five years, not four, and they hope to get their way in making amendments to the constitution in London later this year.
+ROAD TOWN, Tortola, VI- The members of the current House of Assembly (HoA) want to serve for five years, not four, and they hope to get their way with that when making amendments to the constitution in London later this year.

 However, the Lisa E. Penn-Lettsome-led Constitutional Review Commission recommended that no amendments be made to move from a four-year to a five-year election cycle, noting the constitutional significance of such a change and the absence of strong public demand for it.